edgio-docs/edgio-docs/src/pages/guides/edgejs_testing.md

 title: EdgeJS Unit Testing
 ---

-Layer0 provides an EdgeJS testing utility to facilitate in unit-testing your Layer0 router logic, helping to mock and run your routes in a test environment just as they would be handled live on your production site.
+{{ PRODUCT }} provides an EdgeJS testing utility to facilitate in unit-testing your {{ PRODUCT }} router logic, helping to mock and run your routes in a test environment just as they would be handled live on your production site.

 ## Configuration {/*configuration*/}

-If not already configured for your project, we require using `jest` for unit-testing your Layer0 router logic.
+If not already configured for your project, we require using `jest` for unit-testing your {{ PRODUCT }} router logic.
 It is also recommended to use `nock` for mocking HTTP requests your application may make.

 ```bash
 npm i -D jest babel-jest nock @babel/core @babel/preset-env @babel/preset-typescript